code-qtzl/wing-scrape/readme.md

   <p><em>Unofficial Hot Ones CLI</em></p>
 </div>

-> [!NOTE]
-> WingScrape is for educational purposes only and is not affiliated with Hot Ones, TheTVDB, or their respective owners (I'm just a fan of the show, and of open source projects).
-Created as part of the 2025 [boot.dev](https://www.boot.dev/) hackathon.

 ## 🌶️ About WingScrape

 WingScrape is a TypeScript-based web scraper and interactive CLI for analyzing the web series [Hot Ones](https://www.youtube.com/playlist?list=PLAzrgbu8gEMIIK3r4Se1dOZWSZzUSadfZ) episodes from [TheTVDB](https://thetvdb.com/).
 Dive into the spicy world of celebrity interviews with detailed episode data, statistics, and an engaging command-line interface.